 CERA’s Women’s Program was established in early 2000 to address low-income women’s experiences of inequality and discrimination in housing in Canada.
-The Women’s Program undertakes advocacy, litigation support, networking and research aimed at investigating and addressing the economic and social conditions that contribute to women’s inequality in housing.
+The program is no longer in operation, but information and resources can be found on this page.
+The Women’s Program undertook advocacy, litigation support, networking and research aimed at investigating and addressing the economic and social conditions that contribute to women’s inequality in housing.

 A central project of the Women’s Program was the establishment and coordination of the national Women’s Housing Equality Network (WHEN) in 2003.
 WHEN is the only national voice focused on women’s housing issues in Canada.
 WHEN aims to improve low income women’s housing by ensuring women’s housing and homelessness issues are on political, legal and policy agendas across Canada.
 Using a human rights framework, WHEN advocates for policies and programs that consider and address low income women’s housing needs.